Andrii Artemenko

-Andy Victor Kuchma (Андрій Вікторович Артеменко, born 14 January 1969, Kyiv), formerly Andrii Viktorovych Artemenko, is a former Ukrainian politician and businessman.
-Andrii Viktorovych Artemenko was a People's Deputy of Ukraine of the 8th convocation of Verkhovna Rada (Ukrainian Parliament) and chairman of the "Solidarity of Right Forces" party (Ukrainian political party).
+Andy Victor Kuchma (Андрій Вікторович Артеменко, born 14 January 1969, Kyiv), before emigrating to the United States of America, served as a Ukrainian politician and businessman, the People's Deputy of Ukraine of the 8th convocation of Verkhovna Rada (Ukrainian Parliament), and chairman of the "Solidarity of Right Forces" - Ukrainian political party.

-Since 2017 Andy Victor Kuchma is a Canadian national and was stripped of Ukrainian citizenship on special order of the President of Ukraine Petro Poroshenko.

 Education

 Artemenko was born in Kyiv on January 14, 1969.
 In 1976, he attended Kyiv school No.43.
 Later, attended school No. 178.
-It was in school that A. Artemenko showed an interest in history, geography and military training.
+It was in school that he showed an interest in history, geography and military training.
 He paid special attention to geopolitics and various forms of government.
-Later, together with other famous graduates, he provided various welfare assistance to the school No. 178.
-In particular, it was assistance in arranging governmental funding for the completion of a second building.
+Later, together with other famous graduates, he provided welfare assistance to school No. 178.
+In particular, he arranged governmental funding for the completion of a second building.

 In 1986, Andrii Artemenko entered Kyiv Polytechnic Institute, Department of Electric Power Engineering, where he specialized in energy engineering.
-From 1987 to 1989 he was conscripted into the Soviet Army as a motorized rifleman and served in various military units throughout the Soviet Union.
+From 1987 to 1989, he was conscripted into the Soviet Army as a motorized rifleman and served in various military units throughout the Soviet Union.
 In May 1989, he was transferred to the Armed Forces reserves of the USSR.
-After coming back to Kyiv, he continued his studies in Kyiv Polytechnic Institute, at the Computer Science Department and got a master's degree in systems engineering in 1993.
+After returning to Kyiv, he continued his studies at Kyiv Polytechnic Institute, at the Computer Science Department, and got a master's degree in systems engineering in 1993.

 He worked in various jobs in Belgium during the early 1990s.